Learmonth, Victoria

-Learmonth is a picturesque township, located in Central Victoria, Australia, 136 km west of the state capital Melbourne, and 23 kilometres north west of the regional city centre of Ballarat.
+Learmonth is a town, located in Central Victoria, Australia, 136 km west of the state capital Melbourne, and 23 kilometres north west of the regional city centre of Ballarat.
 Learmonth is located on the Sunraysia Highway, on the road to Avoca, St Arnaud and the Pyrenees wine region, and is surrounded by an agricultural, pastoral and dairy region.

 At the 2021 census, Learmonth had a population of 396.

 History

 The township was first established in 1837.
 It was the original local government office headquarters of the Shire of Ballarat.
 Lake Learmonth Post Office opened on 13 February 1858 and was renamed Learmonth in 1860.

 The town was named in reference to its position beside Lake Learmonth, which itself was named after the brothers Thomas Livingston Learmonth and Somerville Learmonth who squatted in the area in 1838.

 In November 1859, Thomas Learmonth made a donation towards building a church in the town:

 Thomas Learmonth, Esq., of Ercildoun, with his usual liberality has contributed £20 towards the erection of a Church of England place of worship at Lake Learmonth.One Learmonth brother in particular, was implicitly aware his shepherds were using skulls of Wadawurrung people on stakes to ward people off his property.